Members of the first cohort in the Western Connecticut State University M.S. in Addiction Studies program.

 His goal in pursuing the M.S. in Addiction Studies at WCSU is to become a substance abuse counselor at the high school or college level and “turn the tide before the pain and suffering take their toll,” he said.
 In researching master’s degree programs in the field, he noted, “I found WCSU has the only substantive program that specializes in addiction studies in the area.
 Witnessing firsthand the prevalence and consequences of addiction, I am excited and honored to be part of the first cohort at one of the first universities to implement this much-needed program.”

-For more information, or to interview Philbrick, email email@example.com or call the Office of University Relations at (203) 837-8486.
+For more information, contact Murphy at firstname.lastname@example.org or the Office of University Relations at (203) 837-8486.

 Western Connecticut State University changes lives by providing all students with a high-quality education that fosters their growth as individuals, scholars, professionals and leaders in a global society.
 Our vision: To be widely recognized as a premier public university with outstanding teachers and scholars who prepare students to contribute to the world in a meaningful way.